iterami/Docs.htm/repositories/filebrowser.md

 ### Uninstallation

-1. Use your terminal to navigate to the `FileBrowser.c` directory.
+1. Use your terminal to navigate to the `FileBrowser.gtk` directory.
 2. `make clean`
 3. If you have no other iterami GTK repositories installed, you can delete the `~/.iterami/` directory.
 4. Delete the cloned `TextEditor.c` directory.